 What We Do

-We provide gainful employment opportunities to our guests who are willing and able to work.
+Through our Clean Slate program, we provide gainful employment opportunities to our guests who are willing and able to work:

 - Open to all individuals who want to work, Clean Slate employment includes benefits such as health care, case management and job skills training.

 - While our employees are welcome to work with us indefinitely, our goal is to prepare them to transition successfully into the general workforce.